wagenrace/Cytodata-hackathon-2021/README.md

 <br/>

 We have done some preliminary colony segmentation using Cell Profiler.
-We have not segmented further objects inside each colonies.
-The measurements for colony segmentation will be found soon in the same folder, in the metadata.csv file.
-Feel free to use any of the parameters as a starting point to analyse colony pluripotency state: colony area, diameter, circularity, cell distances, cell morphology, any of the above, all the cell profiler features together, etc.
+We have not segmented further objects inside each colony.
+The measurements for colony segmentation will be found in the same folders, as .csv files.
+Feel free to use any of the parameters as a starting point to analyse colony pluripotency state: colony area, diameter, circularity, cell distances, cell morphology, any of the above, combined cell profiler features, multidimensional hyperspaces, etc.

-We are grateful to all the scientists in the Cellular Phenotyping team for support.
-The experiments for the Hackathon image dataset were generated by Sarah Hussain, Stefan Milde, Fiona Connolly at bit.bio using Sartorius Incucyte and VIPS devices.
+Thanks to Cytodata and all scientists in our Cellular Phenotyping team for support.
+The experiments for this dataset were set up and acquired by Sarah Hussain, Stefan Milde, Fiona Connolly at bit.bio using Sartorius Incucyte and VIPS devices.

 <br/><br/>

 ## Who?

 Over 70 hackathon participants will be grouped in 9 teams.
-Please select a team by clicking here: [CytoData 2021 - Teams Registration](https://docs.google.com/spreadsheets/d/19BG9SuqtaowQ7qc3F0YIFzv47Y7-RwAlZlvkppntxk4/edit#gid=0) and entering your name and country/timezone.
-We encourage you to select team members with similar timezones for convenient meeting times.
+Please select a team by clicking here: [CytoData 2021 - Teams Registration](https://docs.google.com/spreadsheets/d/19BG9SuqtaowQ7qc3F0YIFzv47Y7-RwAlZlvkppntxk4/edit#gid=0), enter your name and timezone.
+We encourage you to select team members on similar timezones.

-Feel free to use the [CytoData Slack channel](https://cytodata.slack.com/ssb/redirect#/shared-invite/email) to add a few words about yourself or a link to your website or workplace.
-This will be a great chance to meet somebody new who shares your passion for image analysis and computation.
+Feel free to use the [Slack channel](https://cytodata.slack.com/ssb/redirect#/shared-invite/email) to add a few words about yourself or a link to your website or workplace.
+Great chance to meet up sharing your passion for image analysis and computation.

-Once you have finalised your teams, please join the corresponding Zoom meeting room below.
-We will do our best to have one of us in the main lounge 1-6pm uk time.
-That will give you a chance to ask questions so we all make sure the tasks are clear.